 Check out my GOOGLE CLASSROOM .
 For great videos on math and test taking skills!
 Encourage your children to view them.
 Some videos contain great songs to promote math concepts.

 Science-The class is studying Energy and all of its different forms.
 We have started with the question, "What is kinetic and potential energy?"
 After watching a video of dominoes falling and of other examples.
 Students also gained specific vocabulary, and reasoning determining what energy does an object use.
 We also answered, "What makes Sound?"
 Students are also creating a Google Slides presentation to teach about ENERGY.
 A great tool for reviewing the material was KAHOOT.
 Students are encouraged to reread the Science unit A to review vocabulary and concepts.
 Students already have a great background on the subject from our STEAM lab activities.
 In A-Z Science there are texts, text on careers, videos and quizes.
 If they forget a book to take home to read, A-Z Science is online with great reading material that support this topic.
 Another great tool to use for learning.

 In Health we have been studying exercise and all of the good benefits that we get from it.
 The children really enjoy the Gonoodle website we use for student's to be more active. (moving around exercising in the classroom.)

-Writing- Students will be working on Feature Article Unit.
+Writing- Students will be working on Meet the Mentor Cynthia Rylant Unit.
 They are working on how authors work.
-We have studied the process of writing a Feature Article.
-We have looked at writers craft, adding nonfiction text features, what is the purpose of our writing.
+We have looked at writers craft, and thinking what is the purpose of our writing.
 We we use mentor books and text as models to analyze, discusss, and compare to their own writings.
 We will look at many models and discussed what their angle is in writing one.
 Students are encouraged daily to write in their notebooks.
 In class as well as home.
 Students will be expected to mine for gems in their notebooks to develop into published pieces.
 Students will be expected to follow a rubric, work with partners and have teacher conferences.
 Don't forget Spelling quizzes every Friday.